csebooks/ds-algorithms/content.en/priority-queues-heaps/_index.md

 For the second algorithm, we return to the original problem and find the kth largest element.
 We use the idea from Algorithm 1B.
 At any point in time we will maintain a set S of the k largest elements.
 After the first k elements are read, when a new element is read, it is compared with the kth largest element, which we denote by Sk.
 Notice that Sk is the smallest element in S. If the new element is larger, then it replaces Sk in S. S will then have a new smallest element, which may or may not be the newly added element.
 At the end of the input, we find the smallest element in S and return it as the answer.

 This is essentially the same algorithm described in Chapter 1.
 Here, however, we will use a heap to implement S. The first k elements are placed into the heap in total time O(k) with a call to build_heap.
 The time to process each of the remaining elements is O(1), to test if the element goes into S, plus O(log k), to delete Sk and insert the new element if this is necessary.
-Thus, the total time is O(k + (n - k ) log k ) = O (n log k ) .
+Thus, the total time is O(k + (n - k) log k) = O (n log k) .
 This algorithm also gives a bound of (n log n) for finding the median.

 In Chapter 7, we will see how to solve this problem in O(n) average time.
 In Chapter 10, we will see an elegant, albeit impractical, algorithm to solve this problem in O(n) worst-case time.

-### 6.4.2.
-Event Simulation
+### Event Simulation

 In Section 3.4.3, we described an important queuing problem.
 Recall that we have a system, such as a bank, where customers arrive and wait on a line until one of k tellers is available.
 Customer arrival is governed by a probability distribution function, as is the service time (the amount of time to be served once a teller is available).
 We are interested in statistics such as how long on average a customer has to wait or how long the line might be.